Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ### Multitasking & memory management

 Multitasking is a classic example of OS' evolution over the years.
 With CLIs, a user could only do one process.
 Now, videos can be streamed while uploading documents to the cloud.
 This requires an OS to support it and enough memory to run multiple processes.
 The OS manages memory used to prioritise running processes, and when another process closes, this extra available memory gets allocated to the running program.
-In modern computers, there are often hundreds of processes running at the same time - the CPU is so fast that it gives the illusion of running in parallel.
+In modern computers, there are often hundreds of processes running at the same time - the CPU is so fast that it gives the illusion of multiple programs running in parallel.

 ### Peripherals and drivers